jonnitto/JvMTECH.ContentSubgroups/README.md

 - Less clutter in the first step of the ContentCreationDialog
 - One Content Type per Fusion Prototype (no layout mixing properties)
 - Don't lose data while changing the Content Type or an existing node
+  - NOTE: If you transition from a nodeType with child-ContentCollections to one without, the ContentCollection and all its descendants will be lost!

 ### 1. Create shells which are only visible in first ContentCreationDialog step...
 ```yaml